Driving the steep unpaved road to Mount Parnassus

-Mount Parnassus is a high mountain pass at an elevation of 2.305m (7,562ft) above the sea level, located in central Greece.
+Mount Parnassus is a high mountain peak located in Phthiotis, in southeastern Thessaly of Greece.
+A gravel road to the south of the peak ends at 2.270m (7,447ft) above the sea level.
 It's one of the highest roads of the country.

 Pic: Andre Э